ChlorisJ/VIX-Index-Forecasting/README.md

 ### Test Train Split

 Before training the model, let's split our data into train and test sets.
 Therefore we can make predictions on the test data and see how it performs.
-In this analysis, I am breaking down the train:test into 95%:5%
+In this analysis, my test set consists of the last 30 datapoints of my series

 ```
 train=B.iloc[:-30]
 test=B.iloc[-30:]